mjmarin/spac3man/README.md

+#S-PAC-3 MAN
+An Android arcade game based on Pac-Man.

 About S-PAC-3 MAN
 ------------

-S-PAC-3 MAN is an Android arcade game developed as a final project on Cordoba's University and it is based on the original Pac-Man.
+S-PAC-3 MAN is an Android arcade game developed as a final project on Cordoba's University.

 This repository contains the source code of S-PAC-3 MAN.
 To download the latest stable public version, download it on GooglePlayStore, just type 'spac3man' to find it.